Disclaimer: All characters, names, settings etc belong to their respective copyright holders. I'm just wandering through their universe.

 Ian exchanged a look with Barbara, the Doctor looked very…uncomfortable.

 "Doctor?
 Is everything alright?"
-Barbara said as she moved around the console to look at him.
+Barbara wondered as she moved around the console to look at him.

-"Yes everything's fine dear woman…just, I have…" He paused again.
-"A favour to ask of you, you two."
+"Yes everything's fine dear woman…just, I have…" he paused again.
+"A favour to ask of you, you two," he finished in an awkward tone not often heard by the two teachers.

 "A favour?"
 Ian asked, moving around to Barbara's side.